biletnam/theatre-booking-akka-example/README.md

 You will receive an `HTTP 403` response with a body telling you `Theatre is at capacity`.

+## Deployment ##
+TODO: Describe how to release using a private Docker Registry like ECR or Docker Hub and deploy the application using AWS ECS with `ecs-service`

 ## Cluster Sharding ##

 ### Akka Cluster Sharding ###